mezhanglei/react-easy-formcore/README.md

 - `className` Form field class name, `optional`.
 - `component` field display component.
 - `name` Form field name, `optional`.
+- `trigger` Sets the event name of the form field to collect form values, default `onChange`.
+- `validateTrigger` Sets the event for form field validation, default `onChange`.
 - `valueProp` attribute of the form value.`optional`.
 - `valueGetter` A function to format the output form value, used with `valueSetter`, `optional`.
 - `valueSetter` function to format input form value, used with `valueGetter`, `optional`.